IvyJebet/alx-backend/README.md

 # alx-backend
-This repository contains all the ALX Backend Directories in th specialization stage of the program
+This repository contains all the ALX Backend Directories in th specialization period of the program.